acornejo/mamba/README.md

 # Declaring variables with records, tuples or unions

+Variables of custom types can be declared like so:

-    let point = Point{x = 0.0, y = 0.0}
+    var point = Point(x = 0.0, y = 0.0)
-    let pair = Pair(0, "hi there")
+    var pair = Pair(0, "hi there")
-    let option = None
+    var option = None

-As with variable declarations of POD types, all elements of a record or tuple type must be initialized when declared.
+As with variable declarations of POD types, all variable declarations of custom types must be initialized when declared.
+In particular, record and tuple types must always initialize all their elements through the initializing constructor as shown above.

+Mamba does not provide means of specifying alternative type constructors, but the same effect can be achieved through interfaces (explained below).

 # Function definitions

-    let dist = |Point p, Point q| -> Float: let x = p.x-q.x
+    fun dist |Point p, Point q| -> Float: var x = p.x-q.x
-        let y = p.y-q.y
+        var y = p.y-q.y
         return sqrt(x*x+y*y)

-    let p = Point{x = 1.0, y = 1.0}
+    var p = Point(x = 1.0, y = 1.0)
-    let q = Point{x = 3.0, y = 3.0}
+    var q = Point(x = 3.0, y = 3.0)

     assert(dist(p,q) == sqrt(8.0))

 # Defining interfaces

+The following interface defines an empty type constructor.
+The reserved typename `Self` is a placeholder for whatever type implements the interface.

-    iface Default<T>:
+    iface Default:
-        default = || -> T
+        fun default || -> Self

-# Implementing interfaces
+We can now implement the default constructor interface for the custom type Point as follows:

-    impl Default<Point> for Point:
+    impl Default for Point:
-        default = || -> Point:
+        fun default || -> Point:
-            return Point{x = 0.0, y = 0.0}
+            return Point(x = 0.0, y = 0.0)

-    let p = Point.default()
+    var p = Point.default()

-This is as good a place as any to mention that Mamba does not provide the concept of type "constructors", since the same concept can be easily implemented using interfaces.
-The above example implements the "default constructor" for the type Point.

-Mamba also doesn't have the concept of inheritance.
+Mamba doesn't have the concept of inheritance.
 However, most of the object oriented programming patterns (including modularization and polymorphism) can be achieved through the use of interfaces.
 Below is a simple example of how to achieve the equivalent of having a